How to Convert an Epson to Sublimation: The “No-Clog” Reality Guide

 pointing to the open ink cartridge to put the sublimation ink

 Then flip the bottle of sublimation ink straight up and down and carefully push it into the hole.
-The ink will automatically begin to fill the cartridge and will stop when the cartridge is full.
+You should feel a slight “click” or hear the ink begin to glug into the tank.
+The ink will automatically begin to fill and should stop once it’s full.

 placing the black ink into the fillable cartridge on the epson ecotank 2800 printer